 Fittings and types

 The main kinds of lamp are regular, candle, reflectors (spotlights) in various sizes, globes, and striplights.
-A regular bulb costs as little as 25p but other lamps can cost up to about £2.

 End of life